SycamoreFox/SysTray/README.md

 ### What is SysTray?
 ![SysTray Animated](assets/SysTray.gif)<br>
 Systray is a little application that runs in the Windows system tray, and provides you with some helpful information about the state of your machine.
+### Why SysTray?
+Many Windows users want to know at a glance how their computer is performing.
+Windows does not come with such functionality 'out of the box' - thus SysTray
+### How much does it cost?
+SysTray is Free and Open Source Software (FOSS).
+It's yours to use freely.
+I hope you find it useful and enjoyable.
 ### SysTray Features:
 - CPU-Processor usage
 - RAM-Memory usage